 “It was very much like a test question,” Benioff told Vanity Fair in 2014.
 “Basically, it was like: ‘Guess.
 I want your guess to be intelligent and I want it to be based in the facts of the world,’” Weiss added.
 “We had already discussed it.
 We’d had like a two-hour conversation about it.
 It was pretty well-trammeled territory for us.”

-30. Sean Bean never learned who Jon Snow’s parents were.
+44. Sean Bean never learned who Jon Snow’s parents were.

 Although Sean Bean knew from the beginning that his character, Ned Stark, would die early on, he wasn't told many other plot points—not even the fact that Jon Snow wasn’t actually Ned’s bastard.

 When asked if he knew of Jon’s true parentage, the actor admitted, “No. Like with everything with Game of Thrones, it was kept very dark and secret ...
 I think that’s the kind of magic and the glory of Game of Thrones—that’s why it’s so stunning and breathtaking when these secrets are revealed.”

-32. Ramsay Bolton almost played Jon Snow.
+48. The actor who played Ramsay Bolton was almost cast as Jon Snow.

 Iwan Rheon was the runner-up to play Jon Snow.
 The role went to Kit Harington, and Rheon went on to play Roose Bolton’s sadistic bastard son, Ramsay, instead.

-34. It was the most pirated tv show for six consecutive years.
+49. Game of Thrones was the most pirated tv show for six consecutive years.

-35. It has an official rap companion album.
+51. Game of Thrones has an official rap companion album.

 In 2014, HBO put out an official Game of Thrones-themed rap album called “Catch the Throne,” which they released for free via SoundCloud.
 They did it again in 2015, before the show’s fifth season (though volume two contained some heavy metal tracks).
 Contributors include Method Man (“The Oath”), Snoop Dogg (“Lannister’s Anthem”), Big Boi (“Mother of Dragons”), Talib Kweli (“Lord of the Light”), and Anthrax (“Soror Irrumator”).

 George R.R.
-Martin has told D.B.
+Martin told D.B.
 Weiss and David Benioff the “broad strokes” of how the series will end.
 “Last year we went out to Santa Fe for a week to sit down with [Martin] and just talk through where things are going, because we don’t know if we are going to catch up and where exactly that would be,” Benioff told Vanity Fair in 2014.
 “If you know the ending, then you can lay the groundwork for it.
 And so we want to know how everything ends.
 We want to be able to set things up.
 So we just sat down with him and literally went through every character.”